Assam: Japanese Encephalitis claims 85 lives in 2 months | Health

 - India

 At least 85 people have died of Japanese Encephalitis (JE) in Assam in the last two months, a bulletin by the health department said.
 Ten deaths were reported over the last nine days, including one on Saturday.
-Since July this year, as many as 390 people have succumbed to the infection, the bulletin said.
+Since July this year, as many as 390 cases of the infection have been detected, the bulletin said.

 JE is a viral brain infection that spreads through mosquito bites.
 The virus, found in pigs and birds, is passed to mosquitoes when they bite infected animals.
 Given the surge in JE cases over the past few months, a District Rapid Response Team was formed in July to deal with the situation.